Gianluca Festa: Return to Cagliari and lower league football

-In 2003, he returned to Italy, joining Cagliari and helping the rossoblu win promotion to the Serie A. In 2004, he joined Eccellenza Sardinia side Nuorese Calcio, serving as team captain and leading the club to two consecutive promotions.
+In 2003, he returned to Italy, joining Cagliari and helping the rossoblu win promotion to the Serie A. In 2004, he joined Eccellenza Sardinia side Nuorese, serving as team captain and leading the club to two consecutive promotions.
 At the end of the 2006–07 season, and an unsuccessful appearance in the Serie C2 playoffs, he left the team by mutual consent in September 2007.
 Festa then signed for Tavolara in the Serie D, coached by his former teammate Vittorio Pusceddu.
 He ended his career after playing for Sanluri in the Eccellenza Sardinia in the 2008–09 season.

 Style of play

-Usually deployed as a central defender, Festa was known for his strength in the air, ability to organize the back-line, and his eye for scoring goals despite being a defender, having scored at least once in every season of his career since the 1993–94 season.
+Usually deployed as a central defender in the role of a stopper, Festa was known for his tenacious and hard-tackling playing style, as well as his positional sense, man-marking ability, physical power, strength in the air, ability to organize the back-line, and his capacity to get forward despite being a defender; indeed, he was well-known for his eye for scoring goals, having scored at least once in every season of his career since the 1993–94 season.
+He was also capable of playing as a right-back, and often played in this position during his time with Cagliari.